1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 Written by Paul J Bucknell on September, 19, 2024

-1 John 2:12-14 Three Stages of Christian Maturity, Part 2
+1 John 2:12-14 Three Stages of Spiritual Growth, Part 2

 This is the second of two articles.
-The first introduces the concept of John's three discipleship stages from 1 John 2:12-14.
+The first part introduces the concept of John's three discipleship stages from 1 John 2:12-14.

 3. The Challenges of Spiritual Growth